ARIZONA RECLUSE

 Distribution

-Map of US states the Arizona Recluse is found in.
+States, the Arizona Recluse is found in Mexico.

 Map does not show area of true distribution, only the states in which there is a population.